26TracyNjoroge/frontend-mentor-js-projects/README.md

 # Frontend Mentor Challenges - JavaScript

-This repository contains my solutions to various Frontend Mentor challenges.
+This repository contains my solutions to various Frontend Mentor challenges using HTML, CSS, and JavaScript.
 Each challenge is stored in its own folder along with a project-specific `README.md` describing the solution.

 ## About Frontend Mentor
 Frontend Mentor provides real-world projects to help developers practice and enhance their front-end coding skills.
 The challenges are designed for different skill levels, from beginner to advanced.